 In 1991, an artist residency at the Ucross Foundation in northern Wyoming brought Rox back to art, and also introduced her to the ranching lifestyle.
 She got to know the local ranchers, was invited to participate in ranch activities, and began using charcoal to portray western culture.
 Rox finally found a place to call home, and moved to Wyoming full-time in 1993.
 Since then her subject matter has remained mostly western, but has expanded to include more wildlife.
 She has been pursuing her art full-time in gallery exhibitions and nationally recognized museum shows since 2008, garnering numerous awards.
 Most important to her is the accurate depiction of the expression and “soul” of the animals she draws, and to focus on texture, composition and unexpected cropping as a way of portraying them.

-Rox lives on a ranch on the Clark’s Fork of the Yellowstone River near Cody, Wyoming with her husband and other assorted animals, both domestic and wild.
+Rox lives on a ranch on the Clark’s Fork of the Yellowstone River near Cody, Wyoming with assorted animals, both domestic and wild.